covcom/205CDE/02 Git/README.md

 ### Add the remote repository

-To add a new remote, use the `git remote add` command on the terminal, in the directory your repository is stored at.
+To add a new remote, use the `git remote add` command on the terminal in C9, in the directory your repository is stored at.

 The `git remote add` command takes two arguments:

 1. A remote name, for example, `origin`
 2. A remote URL, for example, `https://github.com/jianhuayang/lab2.git`

+For example:

 ```sh
     $ git remote add origin https://github.com/jianhuayang/lab2.git